 who spoke in the name of the Lord,

 The prophets represented the Lord in what they said.
 People rejected them as they represented the Lord while preaching the Word.
-The prophets told them things they did not what to hear so the people persecuted them.
+The prophets told them things they did not want to hear, so the people persecuted them.
 Elijah fled from Jezebel.
 They put Daniel into prison.
-Micaiah refused to speak anything but the Word of God to Ahab so Ahab put him into prison.
+Micaiah refused to speak anything but the Word of God to Ahab, so Ahab put him into prison.

 as an example